leandog/intelligent-engineering-with-ai/Class Setup/Participant Machine Setup Guide.md

 - **Celebrate**: You are now ready for the class!
 - **If you encounter any issues**:
-  - Reach out to Jeff Dunay at [jeff.dunay@leandogsoftware.com](mailto:jeff.dunay@leandogsoftware.com) for assistance.
+  - Reach out to Julias Shaw at [yoda@leandogsoftware.com](mailto:yoda@leandogsoftware.com) for assistance.

 ---